bsuth/catnip/docs/api_canvas.md

 ---@field color number?
 ---The opacity of the text as a number between 0-1 (inclusive).
 ---@field opacity number?
+---Whether the text is visible.
+Defaults to `true`.
+---Especially useful when trying to get text width / height without wanting to draw anything.
+---@field visible boolean?
 ```

 Renders text onto the canvas.